CaleighWC/GBS-process/README.md

 nodes, which has some advantages and is recommended by the Digital Research Alliance of Canada.
 However, this does mean that incomplete jobs sometimes don't copy any results back, and it can make troubleshooting more challenging.
+- In array jobs, all of the jobs will wait for the job with the lowest array ID to begin because tools/array_job_prologue.sh programs the lowest array to generate a shared jobtime variable that is constant across the outputs.

 # Script Descriptions